radin-ayu/agenticai/website/Instructor-Guide.md

      ![alt text](imgs/imgs_c/come-back-apps-secret.png)

 ### Part 3: Setting up Connection in watsonx Orchestrate
 We are doing this so that participants can directly connect to MCP server and tools, and they don't have to go through process of creating a MCP connection.
-For this we will first create connection details to Xero MCP server, and then connec to this server via a sample agent.
+For this we will first create connection details to Xero MCP server, and then connect to this server via a sample agent.

 8. **Access watsonx Orchestrate**
    - Log into your IBM watsonx Orchestrate instance